servirtium/README/starting-a-new-impl-step-14.md

 This doesn't need the real backend of course, it uses the recordings from the above.

+# README changes

+The readme for the demo needs to have explicit command-line advice about how to run the three modes separately.
+Ways of doing the same in IDES (Visual Studio Code, JetBrains products) are secondary, but may also be in the README.

 # Confirming the correctness of everything

+TODO - review this -ph

 We have some sed/awk that attempts to neutralize the inconsequential differences in each recording ...